 - Login to Blackboard https://csp.blackboard.com/

-- Under University Links located at the top right side of the page, select ‘Student Page-Additional Links for Students’
+- Under University Links located at the top left side of the page, select ‘Student Page-Additional Links for Students’

 - Click on ‘Student Financial Services Information’

 - Click on ‘View 1098T’

 Employment at Concordia University is not guaranteed or for a definite term and may be terminated at will by either Concordia University or the employee, with or without cause.

 Handshake is used for all available on-campus and off-campus student employment positions.
 There is an abundant of flexible opportunities that can work with your schedule whether you are looking for an internship, full-time job, or part-time job!
 Log in using your CSP credentials to get started.